True stories – real interview problems solved by Job Interview Tools.

 Conducting an interview is kind of like detective work and preparation is key.
 I don’t think job seekers understand how much time and effort a company has to go through to prepare and conduct an interview.

 You need to ask every candidate a series of the right questions that, based on their answers, will define whether they fit your criteria or not.
-Failing to ask the right questions, or not enough of them could cause you to offer the job to someone is not a fit for your company.
+Failing to ask the right questions, or not enough of them could cause you to offer the

 Hiring top talent is an art and requires a certain amount of skill.
 You need to be a great listener and you need to be able to filter out the people who say they can do the job verses the ones who can get the job done.